 The yield curve is a widely followed indicator.
 In a single image, it conveys information about inflation, rates, investor sentiment, government policy and the economy’s future health.

-Normally, long-term rates are higher than short-term rates.
+Long-term rates are typically higher than short-term rates.
 This reflects the time value of money and the added uncertainty of lending for a longer period.

 “Yield premium” describes the higher rates paid by long-term bonds.
 The yield premium also incorporates opportunity cost.
 Opportunity cost accounts for any potential returns that won’t be gotten by investing in other assets, such as stocks, because the money is locked up in a bond.